LucasLombardo/carvana-advanced-search/README.md

    - recall status
    - purchase pending status

-1. As a user I want to be able to sort by date added to inventory.
+1. As a user I want to be able to sort by the following fields:

+   - date added to inventory
+   - price
+   - mileage
+   - year

-1. As a user I want to be able to exclude certain brands, models, colors or body styles from a search.
+1. As a user I want to be able to exclude vehicles from a search based on:

+   - make and model
+   - color
+   - body style

 1. As a user I want to be able to sign up for an account and save a search.

 1. As a registered user I want to be able to add vehicles to my favorites list and be notified on price and availability changes.

-1. As a registered user I want to be able to view only vehicles that have appeared in my searches since I last logged in.

-1. As a registered user I want to be able to change my email and password.

 1. As a registered user I want to be able to reset my password if it is forgotten.

 1. As a system, I want vehicle inventory to be refreshed daily at a minimum.

-1. As an admin I want to be able to sign in and view an admin dashboard.

-1. As an admin I want the ability to view registerd users, manually refresh the inventory, and view usage statistics.

 ### Planned Architecture